open-telemetry/oteps/text/0148-sampling-probability.md

-In tracing, metrics, and logs, there are widely known techniques for sampling a stream of events that, when performed correctly, enable collecting a tiny fraction of the complete data while maintaining substantial visibility into the whole population of events.
+In tracing, metrics, and logs, there are widely known techniques for sampling a stream of events that, when performed correctly, enable collecting a fraction of the complete data while maintaining substantial visibility into the whole population of events.

 These techniques are all forms of approximate counting.
-Estimates calculated by the forms of sampling outlined here are considered accurate, they are random variables with an expected value equal to the true value.
-With sampling we expected to introduce variance, which can be compensated for with a sufficient quantity of data.
+Estimates calculated by the forms of sampling outlined here are considered accurate, in that they are random variables with an expected value equal to the true count.
+With enough observations,

 While sampling techniques vary, it is possible to specify high-level interoperability requirements that producers and consumers of sampled